Midhun1618/ChatBot/README.md

 ## How to Run
 1. Add your OpenAI API key in `.env`
-2. Install dependencies:
+2. Install all dependencies in terminal-requirements.txt.
-   pip install langchain openai python-dotenv
 3. Run:
    python terminal-chatbot.py